Prompt emission polarimetry of Gamma Ray Bursts with ASTROSAT CZT-Imager: Summary

-This publication uses data from the $AstroSat$ mission of the Indian Space Research Organisation (ISRO), archived at the Indian Space Science Data Centre (ISSDC).
+This publication uses data from the {\em AstroSat} mission of the Indian Space Research Organization (ISRO), archived at the Indian Space Science Data Centre (ISSDC).
 CZT-Imager is built by a consortium of Institutes across India including Tata Institute of Fundamental Research, Mumbai, Vikram Sarabhai Space Centre, Thiruvananthapuram, ISRO Satellite Centre, Bengaluru, Inter University Centre for Astronomy and Astrophysics, Pune, Physical Research Laboratory, Ahmedabad, Space Application Centre, Ahmedabad: contributions from the vast technical team from all these institutes are gratefully acknowledged.
-TC is thankful for the helpful discussions with D. N. Burrows (PennState), P. Meszaros (PennState), D. Fox (PennState), K. Frank (PennState), C. B. Markwardt (NASA/GSFC), V. Kashyap (Harvard) and Carson Chow (UPenn).
+TC is thankful for the helpful discussions with D. N. Burrows (PSU), P. Meszaros (PSU), D. Fox (PSU), K. Frank (PSU), C. B. Markwardt (NASA/GSFC), V. Kashyap (Harvard) and Carson Chow (UPenn).
+This project has received funding from the European Union's Horizon 2020 research and innovation programme under the Marie Sklodowska-Curie grant agreement n.
+664931.
 This research has also made use of data obtained through the High Energy Astrophysics Science Archive Research Center Online Service, provided by the NASA/Goddard Space Flight Center.